 Our three-year-old class is so exciting!
 It doesn’t take long for our Caterpillars to be counting to ten, singing their ABC’s. holding a pencil and scissors correctly, and participating in group activites.
 Their circle time will include prayer, checking the weather for the day, and saying the Pledge of Allegiance, among other things.
 We know that some of our Caterpillars aren’t big nappers, but we still encourage rest and relaxation during nap time.

-Our little ones are getting so big, now they’re Fireflies!
-Our four and five year olds build upon skills they learned as Caterpillars and learn to count to twenty, develop personal hygiene and social skills, continue with circle time, and begin learning reading skills.
+Our little ones are getting so big, now they’re Dragonflies!
+Our four and five year olds build upon skills they learned as Caterpillars to prepare them for Kindergarten.
+We learn to count to twenty, develop personal hygiene and social skills, continue with circle time, and begin learning reading skills, and hone in on our social skills.
 This class replaces nap time with a “rest time” after lunch, where our teachers read a story and encourage relaxation.